ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: ProCST Loss Combination for UDA

-We use ResNet101 \cite{he2016deep} as the segmentation network, which outputs a probability map per class.
-Input images to $Segmentor_{SiT}$ are the translated SiT images and GT segmentation maps are the original source segmentation maps.
-Let $Label(s_N)$ be the segmentation map of scale $N$, then the first part of the label loss is
+\textit{SiT label loss.} We train $Segmentor_{SiT}$ together with ProCST.
+It receives as input the translated SiT images and is trained to output the GT segmentation maps of the corresponding source images.
+This network is used for training ProCST.
+Let $Label(s_N)$ be the GT segmentation map of scale $N$, then the SiT label loss is

-This loss flows to the $G_N^{st}$ generator and helps it distinguish both the class of the current pixel and the spatial distribution of each class in the source domain.
-Those properties help the translation process but also tend to improve segmentation properties of the translated SiT image.
+This loss updates both the weights of $Segmentor_{SiT}$ and ProCST.
+Specifically, it flows to the $G_N^{st}$ generator and helps it distinguish both the class of the current pixel and the spatial distribution of each class in the source domain.
+These properties help the translation process and also tend to improve segmentation properties of the translated SiT image.

-In addition to the above network, we present our novel Cyclic Label Loss.
+\textit{Cyclic label loss.} In addition to the above network, we present our novel cyclic label loss.
 Feeding both generators with segmentation loss will transfer the segmentation loss between domains.
 This property is very important to the UDA task, as the goal is good segmentation in the target domain.
 We denote the output of the cycle of source$\rightarrow$target$\rightarrow$source by $\Tilde{\Tilde{s}}$, which is a source domain image.
 As annotations from the source domain are available, we pretrained another ResNet101 on the source dataset, and used this pretrained $Segmentor_S$ as part of a loss for the cyclic $\mathbb{S}\xrightarrow{}\mathbb{T}\xrightarrow{}\mathbb{S}$ loop.
 Specifically, our loss requires the segmentation map that is trained on the real source data to succeed also on $\Tilde{\Tilde{s}}$, i.e., the loss is given by

 This loss impacts both generators and acts as a segmentation information transporter between source and target domains.
+To conclude, the label loss is given by